About Diva Foodies

 No, we’re not chefs but we do have a passion for the social media/digital food world.
 Since 2004, we have been working with companies, including food brands, to provide digital and social media guidance and execution.
-Diva Foodies also hosts #FOODTVChat, the only Twitter chat that brings reality food TV chefs, contestants, hosts and their passionate audiences together Thursday nights at 7PM Eastern.
+Diva Foodies also hosts #FOODTVChat, the only Twitter chat that brings reality food TV chefs, contestants, hosts and their passionate audiences together.

-Diva Foodies supports the social business aspect of the food industry including: food entrepreneurs aka foodpreneurs, chefs, catering, cookbook authors, digital food networks and publishers.
-We’ve created customizable services and package like our Super Digital Hero Chef programs that give you a competitive advantage and get you heard in the noisy social food web.
-Ask us about our program Social Media In Real Time created especially for Reality Food TV Programs.
+Diva Foodies supports the digital marketing aspects of the food industry.
+We work with a range of clients including: food small business owners aka foodpreneurs aka food makers, chefs, catering companies, cookbook authors and food media.
+We create customize services such as The Food Makers’ Studio and the Super Digital Hero Chef program .
+Diva Foodies’ goal is to provide you with a creative, competitive advantage that will get you heard in the noisy food web.
+Ask us about our program, Social Media In Real Time, created especially for Reality Food TV Programs.

-About Marianne Richmond and Toby Bloomberg, Founders Diva Foodies
+About Marianne Richmond and Toby Bloomberg, Co- Founders of Diva Foodies